Showndarya/Hacktoberfest/README.md

 # Vocabulary Builder :book:

-An exhaustive collection of words as json files for easy access.
+An exhaustive collection of words as .json files for easy access.

-## How to contribute
+## How to contribute ?

 > [Refer the template provided below to add your word](https://github.com/Showndarya/Hacktoberfest/blob/master/CONTRIBUTING.md)